DrkWithT/Toy_Site_Project_1/docs/README.md

   - Below the header, which spans the width of the page, other content such as page descriptions, images, and forms are all scrollable.
 The scrollable area is in a single column layout.
   - The footer (homepage only) contains credits to me as the only programmer, and the date the project was started.
 However, the assignment info will be in comments for each file.
  3. Behavior:
+  - Some front-end elements will have subtle CSS effects for visual appeal.
+    - Pseudo class triggered CSS transitions: color, size, etc...
+    - CSS animations for like buttons?
-  - The HTML forms for posting poems, logging in, creating an account, and logging out (username to confirm). should use required HTML inputs.
+  - The HTML forms for posting poems, logging in, creating an account, and logging out. should use required HTML inputs.
 Other things such as maxlength and placeholder should be used for inputs whenever necessary.
 That feature can also avoid the unnecessary use of JS in place of a pre-made, HTML feature needing less code.
   - Any server error could redirect the user back to the home page _or_ show an error page.
  4. Types:
   - Guests and Users: Homepage, Signup, Login